Please enter your email address to receive your personal one-time use unique coupon code - $100 off $1000:

 VVS diamond rings have fewer inclusions than VS diamond rings, but both are eye-clean.
 When looking at both VS and VVS diamond rings, it’s difficult or impossible to see any imperfections.

 A VVS diamond ring price will almost always be higher than a VS diamond ring if the Cut, Color and Carat are the same.
 In some cases, though, two otherwise equal diamonds could be priced differently by $1,000 or more based on Clarity grade alone.
-For example, this VVS2 emerald diamond in a platinum solitaire setting costs $4,385 while this VS1 emerald diamond 14K rose gold setting costs $3,485.
+For example, this VVS2 emerald diamond in a platinum solitaire setting from James Allen costs $4,385 while this VS1 emerald diamond 14K rose gold setting costs $3,485.
 Both appear clean to the naked eye.

 While there are beautiful VVS diamond engagement rings, paying extra for a better clarity grade—when it will go unnoticed—is not money wisely spent.
 For this reason, we recommend a VS diamond (or lower) over a VVS diamond, because the difference between these two grades is unnoticeable.
 We recommend finding an eye-clean diamond above all else—no matter the clarity grade.
 More of your budget can then be spent on important areas like Cut quality.